Josky Kiambukuta: 1973–1989: TPOK Jazz and solo ventures

 In 1973, Simaro Lutumba facilitated Josky's entry into Franco's TPOK Jazz.
 A long-time admirer of Tabu Ley Rochereau and the African Jazz school, Josky composed songs rooted in the fiesta style, lyrical, melodic, and dance-oriented, quite distinct from the heavier, guitar-driven odemba sound of TPOK Jazz.
 His first three songs were rejected by Franco for "incompatibility of style".
 Simaro again stepped in, mentoring Josky and helping him adapt his lyricism and vocal phrasing to fit the odemba idiom.
-This mentorship yielded two landmark tracks, "Monzo" and "Kebana", which marked Josky's full integration into the odemba school.
-Having mastered this new musical idiom, Josky quickly rose to prominence within the band, developing what came to be known as the "style Josky", a refined blend of Manianga folklore rhythms and modern Congolese rumba, characterized by crisp phrasing, expressive nuance, and subtle rhythmic syncopation.
-As his reputation grew and his performances electrified audiences at Franco's Un-Deux-Trois dancing bar, his admirers affectionately dubbed him "Commandant de bord".
+This mentorship yielded two hits "Monzo" and "Kebana", which marked Josky's full integration into the odemba school.
+Josky quickly rose to prominence within the band and developed what came to be known as the "style Josky", a refined blend of Manianga folklore rhythms and modern Congolese rumba, characterized by crisp phrasing, expressive nuance, and subtle rhythmic syncopation.
+His reputation grew, and his performances enthralled audiences at Franco's Un-Deux-Trois dancing bar, with his admirers dubbing him "Commandant de bord".
 Other early releases by Josky and TPOK Jazz included "Toto", "Fariya", "Bisengambi" and "Mobali Amesana Na Ngai".

-In 1977, while still an active member of TPOK Jazz, Josky embarked on a remarkable side project with fellow musicians Youlou Mabiala and Mayaula Mayoni, forming a short-lived studio session band known as MaMaKi, an acronym derived from their surnames (Mabiala–Mayaula–Kiambukuta).
+In 1977, while still an active member of TPOK Jazz, he embarked on a side project with fellow musicians Youlou Mabiala and Mayaula Mayoni, forming a short-lived studio session band known as MaMaKi, an acronym derived from their surnames (Mabiala–Mayaula–Kiambukuta).
 Under the Ya Tamba label, the trio recorded several original songs which were released as singles.
 For this venture, Josky composed "Limbisa ngai", "Masivi", and "Mosese".